ppkgtmm/ppkgtmm/README.md

-# Hi there 👋🏻
+Hey there 👋🏻

-I am currently a data engineer at propertyguru with around 2 years of work experience in IT industry.
-I used to develop APIs for clients of a software vendor startup in bangkok, thailand
+I am Pinky, a data engineer in proptech with around 2 years of work experience in IT industry.
+I used to develop APIs for clients of a software vendor startup in thailand

 <br />
 <div align="center">